St. John's School (Guam)

-St. John's School is an international college preparatory school located in the Tumon area of Tamuning, Guam, United States.
+St. John's School is a private college preparatory school located in the Tumon area of Tamuning, Guam, United States.

 The school, affiliated with the Episcopal Church in Micronesia, serves students from pre-kindergarten through 12th grade.
 The school is accredited by the Western Association of Schools and Colleges (WASC) and authorized by the International Baccalaureate Organisation (IBO) to provide the IBO Diploma.

 History

 The first off-base Episcopal Church established on Guam is St. John the Divine, which was established in Upper Tumon, Guam in 1957.
 The church originally occupied three Quonset huts donated by the Navy, but a parish hall was built in 1961, making two of the huts vacant and motivating the parishioners to request they be used for a school.

 St. John's School opened in September 1962 with five teachers to serve children in kindergarten through fourth grade age groups.
 In November 1962, Super Typhoon Karen destroyed the Quonset huts, which were replaced with tents by the Marines.
 Since the island's public schools were badly damaged, the Air Force requested St. John's to immediately add grades 5 and 6 because of the need on the island.

 In April 1963, Typhoon Olive tore apart the school tents.
 New tents were put up by the Marines and instructional kits given by the Red Cross helped the school get going again.
 Soon after, the school hired Perez Brothers to build the 10-room Butler building.
 In 1964, the five-room concrete building in front of the school was added.